vincent4vx/image-secure/README.md

 - [The mobile version] (http://mobile.image-secure.munoz.ovh)

 ## How to set up this website on my own web server ?
-It's quiet simple (if you're on Windows [download cmder](http://gooseberrycreative.com/cmder/) to follow these steps)
+It's quiet simple (if you're on Windows I recommand you to use cmder to follow these steps.
+[Download cmder](http://gooseberrycreative.com/cmder/)

 - Clone this project
 ```